-While most birds are protected under the Migratory Bird Treaty and Endangered Species Act, three bird species—pigeons, European starlings, and house sparrows—are considered nuisance pests and are, thus, not federally protected against control, dispersal, or extermination.
+While most birds are protected under the Federal Migratory Bird Treaty Act, three bird species—pigeons, European starlings, and house sparrows—are considered nuisance pests and are, thus, not federally protected against control, dispersal, or extermination.
 Care must be taken in any control efforts, however, as local ordinance may apply and should be checked.

 There are several ways in which homeowners can control pigeons, starlings, and house sparrows, with the most effective generally being a combination of methods.

 - Eliminate, or reduce as much as possible, standing water and areas in which the pest birds can feed.